What you should know about Japanese culture, customs, and society

 Japan is one of the safest countries in the world.
 Japan registered 710 homicides in 2017 (0,3 per 100,000 inhabitants, the smalled rate in the world after Macao).
 Basically, all violent crimes are at a dropping trend since the mid-2000s.
 Besides, Japan ranks 9th in the Global Peace Index 2019, which analyses from crime rates to terrorist threats to consider a country peaceful or not.
 Japan is within the most peaceful spectrum along with Iceland, Portugal, Australia or Denmark.
 Just for comparison, the United States ranked 128th (in the red flag spectrum).

 In our experience, we saw people totally unworried of their belongings (e.g., taking a nap in trains with bags or mobile at sight), didn’t see any altercation anywhere and felt totally safe even walking home alone late at night.

 Japanese love pets

 There are more dogs and cats than children in Japan.
 According to the Japan Pet Food Association, there are around 12.3 million dogs and 10 million cats in Japan, which accounts for 18% of households with a pet.
 It’s very easy to see that as a visitor.
-Dogs are welcome everywhere, even restaurants, where they might have their own menu.
+Dogs are welcome everywhere, even in restaurants, where they might have their own menu.
 There are the famous cat cafés.
 There are dog parks, where they can run freely and play with their friends.
-People might even carry them in baby carts (which is mostly to protect their paws from cold or hot floor) and dress them accordingly to canine fashion.
+People might even carry them in baby carts (which is mostly to protect their paws from the cold or hot floor) and dress them accordingly to canine fashion.

 And, above all, there is Hachiko, the Akita dog that died while waiting for his deceased owner at Shibuya station for nine years.
 Hachiko has its deserved monument, just like a hero, and millions take pictures there to honor him.
 Hachiko is today a considerable part of Japanese modern culture and was turned into several films, like the Hollywood adaptation with Richard Gere.